apigee/streetcarts-tutorial/streetcarts/README.md

 StreetCarts is a full API application that integrates Apigee Edge with API BaaS to provide data about mobile food carts.

+## Getting started

-> For information about deploying StreetCarts, see the [Deploying and Running StreetCarts](https://github.com/apigee/docs-sandbox/wiki/Deploying-and-Running-StreetCarts) in the repository wiki.
+To install and set up StreetCarts, see [Deploying and Running StreetCarts](https://github.com/apigee/docs-sandbox/wiki/Deploying-and-Running-StreetCarts).

+## About StreetCarts

 StreetCarts illustrates the following: